Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If any of the identifier pairs contains an empty or null value as the `identifier type`, then it will be ignored.

-* The _authenticationState \(ACPMobileVisitorAuthenticationState\)_ indicates the authentication state of the user and contains one of the `ACPMobileVisitorAuthenticationState` values:
+* The _authenticationState (ACPMobileVisitorAuthenticationState)_ indicates the authentication state of the user and contains one of the [ACPMobileVisitorAuthenticationState](identity-api-reference#react-acpmobilevisitorauthenticationstate) values.
-  * `ACPMobileVisitorAuthenticationState.AUTHENTICATED`
-  * `ACPMobileVisitorAuthenticationState.LOGGED_OUT`
-  * `ACPMobileVisitorAuthenticationState.UNKNOWN`

 **Example**